goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/README.md

 # zaruba please addFastAppCrudField -i
 ```

-For example, you already have a `book` CRUD handler inside a `library` module, and you want to add `synopsis` column:
+For example, you already have a `book` CRUD handler inside a `library` module, and you want to add a `synopsis` column:

 ```bash
 zaruba please addFastAppCrudField \